wp-plugins/video-bracket-tag/WP Videos/readme.txt

 == Frequently Asked Questions ==

+= How do i configure my own styling? =
+The CSS for the styling is on the same page as the other Video Configurations.

+'Settings' > 'Configure Videos'

 = Why isnt this working for me? =
 The only thing that has come up that throws this off, at least thus far, is a failure to grab the entirety of the ID.
 Some of the id's include symbols, or characters, not expressly digits.
 Just confirm that and you will probably be surprised.

 This plugin requires PHP5 in order to work.
 Since PHP4 is being phased out you should probably upgrade if you are having issues.

 = What is in the future for this plugin? =
 I plan to spend a good amount of time adding locale support, including server location but also making the options menu respect international language borders.
 If you are a translator or speak any languages you would like this plugin to support please send me an email and we can surely get started.